fluffy/draft-jennings-game-state-over-rtp/draft-jennings-game-state-over-rtp.md

 # Encode API

-API that take a hihg level reprsentation of each object where types are all float or int and retunes memory buffer.
+API that take a high level representation of each object where types are all float or int and retunes memory buffer.